-Note: We always take our time but some of the terrain is fairly hilly and riders will need to be able to ride 50-60kms on consecutive days.
+Note: We always take our time but this is a hilly tour and riders will need to be able to cope with the climbing and ride 50-60kms on consecutive days.

 From past experience, you can generally expect daytime temperatures of around 15-22°C (60-70°F), often making for very pleasant riding conditions.

-In late winter/early spring everything is normally looking green and gorgeous, with plenty of spring flowers in the hedgerows and fields, plus there’ll be none of the crowds that flock to the Algarve in the summer.
+In late winter/early spring everything is normally looking green, with plenty of flowers in the hedgerows and fields – and less of the crowds that flock to the Algarve in the main tourist season.